github-erro/github-erro/README.md

                                     - ₊˚⊹.  you can sit with me anytime you want    - ₊˚⊹
+                      ⊹I like attention, sometimes I hang up because I'm busy with something⊹ ₊˚  Don't try to take my ideas or inspiration, or I will bite you  ₊˚

   ![image](https://github.com/user-attachments/assets/fc7a7fd0-c05d-4b13-9357-c006b69b2a5a)